Picayune1/Read/README.md

 - Coral beauty fish : https://free3d.com/3d-model/coral-beauty-angelfish-v1--473554.html No changes made
 - Underwater environment made in photogrammetry software reality capture using images provided by the Flying fish technologies team.

+### Privacy concerns
+Unreal engine does collect data from users such as hardware performance, usage statistics and other information about what users do on the platform.
+If you are uncomfortable with this you can disable it.
+To do this open the project and in the top menu click edit.
+This will show a dropdown menu, where you will want to click editor preferences.
+Click this and scroll down to privacy.
+Then click both bug reports and user data and click dont send.
+This will stop any personal data from being sent to Epic games.
+None of our written blueprints collect data, and you can read through the whole project to check if your still concerned.

+### Security concerns
+If one is concerned about the project zip file, like if it has been changed malicously, remove the readme file and check the hash.
+The MD5 checksum hash of the project should be :

+### Ethical concerns
+All models and information were created with throurogh research and an aim to show the true data as it is.
+None of the images were edited in a way to display a flase narrative before the models were formed, and the models were created to the best of our ability to show the data as accurate as possible.

 Troubleshooting videos and guides:
 If your having trouble installing unreal engine watch this video : https://www.youtube.com/watch?v=ODxm8iuOVak If your having trouble creating an epic games account watch this video : https://www.youtube.com/watch?v=5h2h7_232y0